jstormes/nest-mfg/coding-conventions.md

 ## Version Control

+### Branch Naming
+- feature/feature-name
+- bugfix/bug-description
+- hotfix/issue-description
+- release/version-number
+- The main branch is named "main"
+- Merge/pull request procedure is TBD
+- Currently there are no code review requirements as this is a solo project

 ### Commit Messages
 - Use present tense
 - Start with a verb
 - Keep first line under 72 characters
 - Provide detailed description when needed

-### Branch Naming
-- feature/feature-name
-- bugfix/bug-description
-- hotfix/issue-description
-- release/version-number

 ## Documentation